PowerMeep/GBA-PK-MMO/README.md

 ### Client
 The client is composed of a main file, and another file housing all the sprite data.

-Each player will need to edit this file and change a few fields.
+Each player will need to edit the Config file and change a few things.
 - Nickname
-- IPAddress
+- Host
 - Port

 And if they're feeling especially brave, feel free to also mess with `MaxRenderedPlayers`.
 It controls how many other players